It’s your chance to tell your website visitors or customers…

 - Surveys or research you do

 Yes, no, and maybe.
-How’s that for an attorney answer? ?
+How’s that for an attorney answer?
 At least in the U.S., we don’t have one overarching Federal law that directly applies to website privacy policies (yet).
-But we do have several Federal laws which do regulate the collection and use of data and online privacy.
+But we do have legal requirements like several Federal laws which do regulate the collection of personally identifiable information and use of personal data and online privacy.

-Depending on where you do business, what type of info you collect, and what type of business you’re in, your state or business activities may require it.
+Depending on where you do business, what type of information collection you do, and what type of business you’re in, your state or business activities may require it.
 Although you might think it’s optional, it’s very important to protect yourself.
 Maybe it’s the attorney in me, but I like to err on the side of caution. ☺️

 Why Can’t I Just Cut & Paste One From Online?